stevenblair/rapid61850/README.md

 The value of `TIMESTAMP_SUPPORTED` should be set to `0`, unless generating timestamps has been implemented for your platform.
 An implementation for Windows has been included by default.

-## Using the JSON interface ##
+## Using the HTTP and JSON interface ##

-*This functionality is highly experimental.
+*This functionality is experimental.
 Some data types and ACSI services have not been fully tested yet.
 Support for Windows and Linux has been verified; OS X should work too.
 The JSON interface can run on an embedded (i.e., non-POSIX) platform, but an alternative web server is necessary.*

 An "index" of the data model provided by rapid61850 is generated automatically.
-This fully exposes the data model, including all meta data (such as data types and functional constraints).
-A JavaScript object notation (JSON) interface has been provided for implementing the IEC 61850-7-2 abstract communication service interface (ACSI), and this JSON interface is exposed via HTTP (or HTTPS).
+This fully exposes the data model, including all metadata (such as data types and functional constraints), at run-time.
+A JavaScript object notation (JSON) data format, with an interface which is exposed via HTTP (or HTTPS), has been provided for implementing the IEC 61850-7-2 abstract communication service interface (ACSI).

 [Mongoose](https://github.com/cesanta/mongoose), which is embedded in the repository and has an open source GPL 2 license, provides a simple and lightweight web server.
 As with the rest of `rapid61850`, the JSON interface "implements" all IEDs specified in the SCD file.
 By default, a new thread is spawned for each IED; this allows multiple IEDs to be tested together from a single application.
 (Note: no locking has been implemented for the data model, but different IEDs should not modify each other's data directly.)
 As well as the HTTP server for each IED, there is a basic facility for an HTTP client, for IEDs to perform GET and POST operations on other IEDs - whether local or remote.